-- Ensure adequate iodine, which stabilises and down-regulates estrogen receptors.
+- Ensure adequate iodine, which stabilizes and down-regulates estrogen receptors.

 Chronic inflammation interferes with hormonal health on every level.
 It impedes ovulation and depletes progesterone.
 It also impairs estrogen detoxification, blocks progesterone and GABA receptors, and hyper-stimulates estrogen receptors.
 Chronic inflammation is the perfect storm for PMS.

-- Supplement with natural anti-inflammatories such as magnesium and turmeric.
+- Supplement with natural anti-inflammatories such as magnesium.

 - Maintain healthy gut bacteria.